binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 Here are some assets to consider as part of your domain:

-* User credentials
-  often stored within data stores, but also often found on the likes of post-it notes stuck to monitors or under a keyboard etc.
+* User credentials: often stored within data stores, but also often found on the likes of post-it notes stuck to monitors or under a keyboard etc.
-* Identity information
-  such as: Email addresses, physical addresses, phone numbers, birth certificates
+* Identity information such as: Email addresses, physical addresses, phone numbers, birth certificates
 * Credit card numbers and similar
-* Confidential business information, could come in many forms such as email, organisation wide wikis, document storage, and be stored in many places, such as: in data stores, code, configuration files, peoples heads, peoples desks and many others.
+* Confidential business information, could come in many forms such as email, organisation wide wikis, document storage, and be stored in many places, such as: in data stores, code, configuration files, peoples heads, peoples desks and many others
 * Confidential client information
-* Reputation: I am sure you can think of a few ways that you or your organisations reputation could be tarnished or worse.
+* Reputation: I am sure you can think of a few ways that you or your organisations reputation could be tarnished or worse

 Now, if you relate the potential loses with information security vectors, you will come up with a target list we can take into the next stages.